cloudfoundry/cf-for-k8s/docs/platform_operators/external-databases.md

 ## Example with external RDS database

-In the following section, an external database is created using the bitnami postgresql helm chart.
-Please note that this setup is **not suitable for production environments**.
+In the following section, we will show how to setup an AWS RDS database and configure it as the datebase to be used for Cloud Controller and UAA.
+Please note that the values passed for RDS creation are **not suitable for production environments**.

 1. Create a RDS database.
 The following command will create a small database for development.
 Please adjust the settings to your requirements.